neocmakelsp/neocmakelsp/README.md

 [![Crates.io](https://img.shields.io/crates/v/neocmakelsp.svg)](https://crates.io/crates/neocmakelsp)
 [![codecov](https://codecov.io/gh/neocmakelsp/neocmakelsp/graph/badge.svg?token=JKWSFR51TF)](https://codecov.io/gh/neocmakelsp/neocmakelsp)

- **Intelligent Code Completion**: Provides precise code completion suggestions by deeply analyzing CMake files, enhancing development efficiency.
+ **Intelligent Code Completion**: Provides precise code completions by analyzing CMake files, enhancing development efficiency.
-- **Real-time Error Detection**: Integrates Linting functionality to check for potential issues in your code, helping maintain code quality.
+- **Real-time Error Detection**: Integrates linting functionality to check for potential issues in your code, help maintaining code quality.
-- **Support for Neovim Emacs VSCode Helix**: Compatible with these popular editors, catering to diverse developer needs.
+- **Support for Neovim, Emacs, VSCode, Helix**: Compatible with these popular editors, catering to diverse developer needs.
 - **Simple Configuration**: Easy to set up and use, minimizing configuration time so you can focus on development.
-- **CLI Tool Integration**: Not only an LSP, but also includes command-line tools for code formatting, making it convenient for different environments.
+- **CLI Integration**: Not only an LSP, but also includes command-line tools for code formatting, making it convenient for different environments.

 If you have any questions or want to help in other ways, feel free to join [out matrix room](https://matrix.to/#/!wqKdajPSKyqqLoFnlA:mozilla.org?via=mozilla.org&via=matrix.org).